 - It’s extremely soothing for rashes and sensitive irritated skin.

 - It has protective fatty acids also known as Vitamin F that create a protective layer over the affected area, lubricating it and allowing it to heal while keeping out skin irritants like germs.

 - Shea butter has scar fading properties that help lighten the post inflammatory hyperpigmentation spots and even out the discoloration.

 Where to Get Shea Butter

 Always ensure to purchase 100% pure raw shea butter.
 This is the type that has all the nourishing nutrients intact.
 Also, buy shea butter from a reputed seller so you can get it at a high quality and fresh.
-I love Perfect Body Harmony’s 100% Pure Raw Organic West Shea Butter.
-It comes in a 17.5 oz amber jar, which keeps the shea butter fresh.
-You can easily dip clean fingers into the jar, scoop up the amount you want and apply – without melting it down first!
+I love Better Shea Butter’s Unrefined West Shea Butter.
+It comes in one pound packet, which keeps the shea butter fresh.
+It’s soft as cookie dough and can be used straight or melted and whipped into a cream!

 How to Use Shea Butter for Post Inflammatory Hyperpigmentation

 You can use shea butter straight on your face in place of your usual moisturizer.
 Or better yet, add more nourishing ingredients to boost healing and even out your skin!
 Here’s the recipe for a DIY Shea Butter Hyperpigmentation Healing Cream:

 - ¾ cup of pure shea butter (where to get it)